ebastien/rds-talk-fpm/one/01_slide.md

 ### Deploying *rivierarb.fr* ###
 Next steps:

-* Upload all packages to your private repository
+* Upload the packages to your private repository
 * Reference the new version in your Puppet manifest

 !SLIDE topalign transition=none